-Time-jittered (blended) marine acquisition is an instance of compressed sensing, which shares the benefits of random sampling while offering control on the maximum acquisition gap size.
+Time-jittered (blended) marine acquisition is an instance of compressive sensing, which shares the benefits of random sampling while offering control on the maximum acquisition gap size.
 The results vindicate the importance of randomness in the acquisition scheme, wherein the more random realizations we have in terms of the airgun firing times/shot locations (as shown here), and/or receiver locations, the more likely we are to hit more locations in the subsurface.
-The combination of randomized sampling and sparsity-promoting recovery technique will aid in improved deblending coupled with interpolation to finer and finer sampling grids, mitigating the acquisition related costs in the increasingly complicated regions of the Earth to produce images of desired resolution.
+This, along with the sparsity-promoting recovery technique, will aid in improved deblending coupled with interpolation to finer and finer sampling grids, mitigating the acquisition related costs in the increasingly complicated regions of the Earth to produce images of desired resolution.
 Future work includes working with non-uniform sampling grids.